stevechanieee/-1-BFloat16/README.md

 *Source: https://www.ironmountain.com/resources/general-articles/c/cloud-computing-and-ai-have-combined-to-fuel-each-other-s-stunning-growth*

 Typically, cloud platform providers natively support a variety of ML and DL frameworks as well as specific data types, via custom processors.
-For example, Amazon, Google and other cloud providers have been steadily releasing custom processors, over the past several years, so as to improve the performance of their hyper-scale data center servers.
+For example, Amazon, Google, and other cloud platform providers have been steadily releasing custom processors, over the past several years, so as to improve the performance of their hyper-scale data center servers.

 *Source:https://www.spglobal.com/marketintelligence/en/news-insights/latest-news-headlines/microsoft-designs-data-center-chip-to-compete-with-amazon-intel-8211-report-61823358*

-Amazon Web Services (AWS) debuted AWS Trainium (a custom processor for machine learning model training in the cloud) on 1 December 2020.
+By way of example, Amazon Web Services (AWS) debuted AWS Trainium (a custom processor for machine learning model training in the cloud) on 1 December 2020.
 In 2017, Google announced their Tensor Processing Unit (TPU) (a custom processor for machine learning), and these were made available a year later in the cloud; on 29 July 2020, Google debuted its fourth-generation TPUs.
 Overall, the custom processors of the various cloud platform providers are considered to be AI accelerator Application-Specific Integrated Circuits (ASICs).

 *Source:https://aws.amazon.com/ec2/graviton/*<br/>
 *Source:https://venturebeat.com/2020/07/29/google-claims-its-new-tpus-are-2-7-times-faster-than-the-previous-generation/*<br/>